jvpati17/cues-project-two/README.md

 The idea behind this simple app is to help writers, poets and storytellers of all levels:

-1. Practice their skills in a safe enviroment
+1. Practice their skills in a loose/fun enviroment
 2. Break out of writer's block
 3. Connect with other storytellers
 4. Store ideas and get feedback